MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/export-customized-entity-field-text-translation.md

 ---
-title: "Export customized entity and field text for translation with PowerApps | MicrosoftDocs"
+title: "Export customized entity and field text for translation with Power Apps | MicrosoftDocs"
 description: "Learn how to export entity and field text for translation" ms.custom: "" ms.date: 06/19/2018